Negatronic/hertzbel/README.md

 ## Decibel Functions

-Hertzbel's decibel functionality was created to relieve the difficult and time consuming decibel calculations.
+Hertzbel's decibel functionality was created to relieve the difficult and time-consuming decibel calculations.

 ### From Watts to Decibel Conversion

 Translates units from Watts to decibels.
-Users may enter a strong or a number as parameters into the functions
+Users may enter a string or a number as parameters into the functions

 #### Note: Strings must be formatted with uW, mW, or W.